UnacceptableBehaviour/pytorch_tut_00/README.md

 Viewing loaded MNIST data:
 ![MNIST data](https://github.com/UnacceptableBehaviour/pytorch_tut_00/blob/main/imgs/view_MNIST_data.png)

+**Questions**
 What is hidden_size specifying?
 What do the Loss & Optimiser steps do?
+Can I use pytorch to clean up images and covert into a data set?
+What tools are available to clean up images and covert into a data set?

 #### Refs 13 feed forward NN
 [Pytorch tutorial](https://pytorch.org/tutorials/beginner/blitz/neural_networks_tutorial.html).
 [Torch.NN](https://pytorch.org/docs/stable/nn.html) These are the basic building block for graphs.